migrave/dlbm/dlbm_binary/README.md

 # dlbm_binary
-This repository contains software for evaluation of four vision-only behaviour models on the binary MigrAVE dataset (feedback/no feedback).
+This repository contains software for evaluation of four vision-only classifiers on the binary MigrAVE dataset (feedback/no feedback).
 The evaluated models are:
 * DLC1 - Deep Learning Classifier with an input of one frame
 * DLC8 - Deep Learning Classifier with an input of eight frames